cmoulliard/spring-boot-jpa-rest/Readme.md

 ## Deploy it on OpenShift

 Prerequisite : The [Ansible Service Broker](https://github.com/openshift/ansible-service-broker/) must be installed locally as this feature is not yet available online !
+More info about the Kubernetes ServiceCatalog concepts are available [here](https://kubernetes.io/docs/concepts/service-catalog/)

 1. Start MiniShift with the experimental feature, OCP >= v3.7.1 and install Ansible Service Broker